Chapter 22 : Love rule #21

 “So that was quite a dramatic rescue,” Granny began, rubbing my back.
 I smiled at her and shrugged sheepishly, “There wasn’t an easier way to do things?”

-“I tried, honestly,” I said, “None of my letters were sent, I didn’t receive any letters, my questions were ignored and Teddy says whenever anyone tried to visit, they were turned away.”
+“I tried, honestly,” I said, “None of my letters were sent, I didn’t receive any letters, my questions were ignored and Teddy said that whenever anyone tried to visit, they were turned away.”

 “It’s okay, dear, I believe you.
 I just worry that we’ve created more drama than needs be.
 I expect your family here any moment.”